chmullens/chmullens/README.md

-- Hi, I’m @chmullens, Chris Mullens
+- Hi, I’m Chris Mullens, @chmullens here
 - I’m interested in data!
 Analysis, statistics, visualization, you name it.
 - I’m currently focusing on Python, SQL and applying machine learning techniques.
 - At some point, I'm going to get a multidimensional Kalman filter set up for a